WebOrigami/docs/src/content/framework/tutorial.md

 In this case, the file `src/thumbnail.js` contains a small JavaScript function which, given the binary data for an image, invokes an image-editing library to generate a new image at a smaller size.
 This `thumbnail()` function is a one-to-one transformation.
 You're going to use a map to apply that `thumbnail()` function as a many-to-many transformation.

-One question: In the `map()` formula above, you passed `name` to `greet` — but what should you pass to the `thumbnail()` function?
+One question: In the `@map` formula above, you passed `name` to `greet` — but what should you pass to the `thumbnail()` function?
 You want to transform an entire image, not some specific field that belongs to it.
 The solution requires a new bit of syntax to pass an entire value being mapped to a function.

 **Example:** To pass an entire value being mapped, you can use the built-in `@value` variable:

 ```
-mapped = map(graph, =function(@value))
+mapped = @map/values(graph, =function(@value))
 ```

 <span class="tutorialStep"></span> **Try it:** Switch to the Glitch editor window.
 In `site.graph`, update the `public` folder to define a new virtual subfolder called `thumbnails`.
 Using the `team` formula as a model, define `thumbnails` with a formula that uses the `map()` function.
 Use the `images` folder as the set of things to map and the `thumbnail` function as the one-to-one transformation.
 Pass `@value` to the `thumbnail` function to give it the full image data.